wp-plugins/multi-twitter-widget/readme.txt

 1.2.5	Added options in the widget settings to link #hashtags and @replies.
 1.3.0	Added options for search terms in addition to accounts 1.3.1	Updated to support 3.0
+1.2.2	Using 2.8 deprecated tags due to lack of documentation

 == Installation ==